 By Ella Rosenberg

-Ella Rosenberg, an EU Law Regulatory Consultant, is CEO of the Israel-EU Chamber of Commerce and Industry.
+Ella Rosenberg, an EU Law Regulatory Consultant, is the former CEO of the Israel-EU Chamber of Commerce and Industry